SDGGiesbrecht/Workspace/Documentation/Documentation Generation.md

 $ workspace document
 ```

-The generated documentation will be placed in a `docs` folder at the project root.
+By default, the generated documentation will be placed in a `docs` folder at the project root.
 [These GitHub settings](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) can be adjusted to automatically host the documentation directly from the repository.
+(If you wish to avoid checking generated files into `master`, see [Deployment](#deployment) for a more advanced method.)

 Each library product receives its own subfolder.
 Link to the documentation like this:<br>
 `https://`username`.github.io/`repository`/`Module<br>